The Queen’s Medical Center

 The head is measured and electrodes are placed on the scalp with a paste-like substance.
 During the test, the patient may be asked to take repeated deep breaths and will be shown a strobe light that flashes at different speeds.
 Both activities can help reveal brain patterns that are useful for diagnosis.

-At times, physicians may order a sleep EEG to observe brain patterns that occur during sleep.
+At times, physicians may order a sleep-deprived EEG to increase the chances of observing certain brain patterns that occur during sleep.
 For this test, the patient may be asked to stay awake most of the night before the EEG appointment.

 At the Queen’s Punchbowl campus, our dedicated epilepsy monitoring unit allows for specialized video EEG monitoring along with cardiac telemetry monitoring in the hospital setting over a multi-day period.
 This test is useful in diagnosing seizures, epilepsy, or other conditions, particularly in patients with only intermittent or infrequent symptoms that do not occur every day.